 He holds Fellowship diplomas from both the Royal College of Organists and the Trinity College of Music.
 His recent FRCO success included winning a number of prizes (including the Limpus Prize) and the awarding of a Silver Medal by the Worshipful Company of Musicians.
-He has held a number of organist and choirmaster positions, the most recent of which was at Malvern Priory, a position he held for six years, and he oversaw the rebuilding of the four manual Rushworth and Dreaper organ by Nicholson's of Malvern.
-Whilst he was there the choir made three highly succesful recordings and his debut solo organ recital cd ('A Malvern Mixture') was recorded there, currently available on the Regent label.
+He has held a number of organist and choirmaster positions, the most recent of which was at Malvern Priory, a position he held for six years, and he oversaw the rebuilding of the four manual organ by Nicholson's of Malvern.
+Whilst he was there the choir made three highly successful recordings and his debut solo organ recital cd ('A Malvern Mixture') was recorded there, currently available on the Regent label.
 A second recording on the Regent label was released in 2009, ('Let's Come to an Arrangement') consisting of orchestral transcriptions, several of which are Andrew's own.
 Whilst in Worcester, he conducted Pershore Choral Society for six years.

 He is also an active adjudicator for music competitions and an Associated Board examiner, organist, and composer and arranger of music.
 He is currently on the reviews panel of the Organists' Review and has also contributed a number of articles in recent issues.
-He lives in Chelmsford with his wife and three young children.
+He lives in Witham with his wife and three young children.